 Stalinism is what we revolutionary socialists call an ideology that claims to support communist thinking, when in reality they oppress workers and rule in a top down bureaucratic way.
 Stalinist parties all model their governments on the Soviet government of Joseph Stalin or his successors.
 In the late 1980’s many moved away from Marxist socialism and the idea of a planned economy.
 Today the ideas of Marx and Lenin play little to no role in the governments of China, Vietnam and Laos.
-In North Korea all references to communism were removed in 2009 by the Workers Party of Korea, which embraces a isolationist militaristic ideology!
+In North Korea all references to communism was removed in 2009 by the Workers Party of Korea, which embraces a isolationist militaristic ideology!

 The Communist Party of China (or Chinese Communist Party) is a neoliberal nationalist party ruling the People’s Republic of China since 1949.
-Founded in 1921 the CCP moved away from genuine Marxist socialism and embraced maoism in the 1930’s.
-After the party won the Chinese civil war Mao Zedong ruled with a dogmatic and iron fist.
-With the beginning of the Cultural Revolution in 1966 the party was in chaos for years.
-It was Deng Xiaoping who reinforced CCP control over Chinese society.
+Founded in 1921 the CCP moved away from genuine Marxist socialism and embraced the personal ideology of its leader Mao Zedong.
+After the communist party won the Chinese civil war; Mao ruled as a ”Red” Emperor.
+During the Cultural Revolution (1966-1976) the party was weak and chaotic.
+It was Deng Xiaoping who reinforced the party after Mao’s death.
 By 1983 his government started with capitalist experiments.
-Xiaoping’s experiments led to the rise of a new capitalist class.
-China has more millionaires and billionaires then the USA.
+These experiments led to the rise of a new capitalist class.
+China has now more millionaires and billionaires then the USA.
 They are even allowed to become party members.
 The CCP today promotes Chinese nationalism!